LeninGF/Computer-Science-Master-Thesis-EPN-Template/README.md

 # Computer-Science-Master-Thesis-EPN-Template
-This is a fist draw of a template for the FIS Computer Scince Master Program at Escuela Politécnica Nacional.
+This is a fist draw of a template for the FIS Computer Science Master Program at Escuela Politécnica Nacional.
+This template is based on the tutorial "How to write a thesis in latex" by  Josh Cassidy, and available at https://www.overleaf.com/learn/latex/How_to_Write_a_Thesis_in_LaTeX_(Part_1):_Basic_Structure.

-This template is based on an Overleaf Template found at: put_address_here.
-It was modified to generate a document as similar as possible to the font and style used in EPN
+The original design has been modified to address the font and style used in Escuela Politécnica Nacional.
+### How to use

-To use: just download the zip file and upload it to Overleaf if you want to work there.
-In texmaker or latex studio some additional work may be needed because of the Arial type of Font
+Download the zip file and upload it to Overleaf, if you want to work there.
+In texmaker or latex studio some additional work may be needed because of the Arial type of Font.
+This is a to do.

 ### How to compile
-Since the type of font is Arial, which is not a free one, in overleaf **LuaLatex must be set as Latex compiler**
+Since the type of font is Arial, which is not a native Latex style, **LuaLatex must be set as Latex compiler**